The Clot Clot Club Banner - 2

 • Options include: Justify-default, Justify-increase, Justify-decrease.
 These selections determine how much padding is on the side of the content withint the parent container and determing how much content is on the top and side on mobile.

-• To use this, you need to add at least 2 containers or 1 container and an image:
+• To use Justify content, you need to add at least 2 containers or 1 container and an image:

-• The child containers or container and image will be nested in the parent container: If using a title, text, and button, it needs to be in a container to work.
+• The child containers or container and image will be nested in the parent container; if using Title, Text, and Button, it needs to be in a container to work

 • Enables text in a container and an image in the container to always be the same height; when the height of the content changes, the height of the image adjusts to match it